Faisal Tehrani

 Mohd Faizal Musa (born 7 August 1974), also known under the pen name Faisal Tehrani, is a Malaysian author and playwright.
-Due to the frequent writing and ideas he was known as a controversial person.
+Due to his frequent writing and ideas he was known as a controversial person.
 He is the author of many books and literary works of various lengths, including stage plays.
 National Laureate Anwar Ridwan praises of Faisal's writing "conscious of high literature and full of vision."

 Faisal has won numerous literary prizes and awards, including the National Art Award (Anugerah Seni Negara) in 2006.

 Education

 Mohd Faizal Musa was born on 7 August 1974 in Kuala Lumpur before moving to Malacca at the age of 5.
 He started school at Sacred Heart School of Malacca, then at Primary School Jalan Dato Palembang.
 Faisal continued his studies at Sekolah Menengah Sultan Muhammad until the age of 15, managing to get excellent Lower Certificate of Education results, after which he continued his studies at the Klang Islamic College (now the Sultan Alam Shah Islamic College).
 Faisal often honed his skills by supplementary writing of his teenage experiences in a teenage magazine.